 Look forward to golden fields, wild flowers and green vineyards as you tour through typical French landscapes on your journey from Provence to Camargue.
-Cycling through the Rhone Valley, you’ll cruise alongside the river and sleep in a cosy cabin on a charming barge.
-The cycling is undemanding but choose an electric bike if you'd prefer to pedal at more a laidback pace.
+Cycling through the Rhone Valley, you’ll cruise alongside the river and sleep in your cabin on a charming barge.

 Explore medieval fortress cities and cycle to famous wine making villages.
 Enter the astounding Camargue region and see white horses and black bulls grazing in the fields and pink flamingos feeding by shimmering soda lakes – this protected natural landscape is a striking place to watch the crimson sunsets of Provence at the end of your adventure.

 This tour operates in reverse on alterante weeks from Camargue to Provence.

 At a glance

 - Shimmering soda lakes, pink flamingos and black bulls in the Camargue

 - Vivid Provencal landscapes perfumed with pines and purple lavender

 - Cruise along the River Rhone, sleeping in a charismatic barge

 - Cycling on varied terrain, with the option of e-bikes

 Arrive in Avignon